aminaMalek/gdg-algiers-capsule-2k24/Readme.md

    git push origin your-name
    ```

-6. **Open a Pull Request:** Go to the repository on GitHub, switch to your branch, and click on the "New Pull Request" button.
+7. **Open a Pull Request:** Go to the forked repository on GitHub, switch to your new branch, and click on the "New Pull Request" button.
 Submit your pull request for review.

-7. **Celebrate:** Congratulations!
+8. **Celebrate:** Congratulations!
 You've added your cherished memories to the GDG Algiers Capsule 2k24!

 ## 📂 Example Contribution Structure